 Powerful Real Estate IRA Features:

 - Only a few IRA custodians will allow direct real estate investments in your IRA.
 So, your own Real Estate IRA allows you to make decisions and act quickly, thus give you true self-direction.

-- Capital gains from real estate sales and profits are tax-differed in your traditional IRA or tax-free in your Roth IRA like any other investment.
+- Capital gains from real estate sales and profits are tax-deferred in your traditional IRA or tax-free in your Roth IRA like any other investment.

 - You can have direct of control of your real estate properties.

 - A Real Estate IRA can use IRA funds to make down payments and real estate purchases at checkbook speed.

 - Minimal self directed IRA custodian fees since you control the transactions.

 - Because the properties are owned in LLCs, assets are protected from lawsuits and separated from other IRA funds and from your personal holdings.